 PNLF distances for 19 galaxies observed by PHANGS–MUSE

-We use MUSE to measure the PNLF distance to 19 nearby galaxies.
+We use MUSE to measure the distance to 19 nearby galaxies with the planetary nebula luminosity function.

 Previous work